What Is an MVP and Why Is it Crucial for Agile Software Development?

 5. Develop in Sprints

 Plan development into one to two-week Scrum Sprints.
-Using Sprint Planning, start every sprint with a Sprint Goal connected to fundamental MVP capabilities.
-Apply test-driven development (TDD) for backend logic and pipelines using Jenkins, GitLab CI, or Azure DevOps Continuous Integration/Continuous Deployment (CI/CD).
+MVP in Scrum uses Sprint Planning to begin each sprint with a Sprint Goal tied to core MVP capabilities.
+MVP sprint planning ensures focused delivery.
+Apply test-driven development (TDD) for backend logic and pipelines using Jenkins, GitLab CI, or Azure DevOps CI/CD.
 Code concurrently with Git’s Feature Branch Workflow.

 6. Test Continuously